influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

 list_title: Query data
 description: >
-  Get started querying data in InfluxDB Cloud Dedicated by learning about SQL and InfluxQL, and using tools like InfluxDB client libraries.
+  Get started querying data in InfluxDB Cloud Dedicated by learning about SQL and InfluxQL, and using tools like the influx3 CLI and InfluxDB client libraries.
 menu:
   influxdb_cloud_dedicated:
     name: Query data